 Loose Light Fixture

 A loose lighting unit is one of the more straightforward fixes.
-A single screw, which is called a lock-screw, affixes your pool lights to the wall of your pool.
+A single screw, called a lock-screw, affixes your pool lights to your pool wall.
 You can find it at the very top of the face of the light fixture.
-If the ring fixture that holds the light into the pool wobbles when you touch it, then it means you have to tighten the lock-screw.
+If the ring fixture that holds the light into the pool wobbles when you touch it, you have to tighten the lock-screw.

 How?
 Get yourself a Phillips screwdriver and some swim goggles.
 Take a dip and tighten the screw.
 It’s that simple.